microsoft/bedrock/docs/single-cluster.md

   subnet_prefix: '10.39.0.0/24'
   vnet_name: 'myvnet'
 ```
-Now that we have these variables filled in, we will use 'spk generate' command to generate terraform tfvars file that we will use to provision the infrastructure.
+Now that we have these variables filled in, we will use 'bedrock generate' command to generate terraform tfvars file that we will use to provision the infrastructure.
 Navigate to azure-common-infra/westus folder and run the following command.

 ```
-spk infra generate -p westus
+bedrock infra generate -p westus
 ```
 This command creates westus-generated directory inside azure-common-infra directory.
 Navigate to `azure-common-infra/westus-generated` directory.
 Notice that this directory has terraform variable files.